Best Free Field Service Software in 2026 (Actually Free, Not Freemium)

 Website: supersaas.com

 Another free booking platform.
-Limited to 50 future appointments simultaneously.
+Limited to 50 future appointments at once.

 Best for: Very small service operations needing free online booking.

-## “Free Trial” Tools (Not Permanently Free, But Worth Mentioning)
+“Free Trial” Tools (Not Permanently Free, But Worth Trying)

-These tools have free trials but require payment after:
+These tools have free trials but need payment after:

 - Jobber: 14-day free trial, then $49+/month